MayankAgarwal30/NikisStore/README.md

 # NikisStore
-our store code it is a modified version thanks and aslo we have soem plugins installed
+our store code it is a modified version thanks and aslo we have some plugins installed